sg893052/sonic-buildimage/release_documents/Command-Reference.md

 ### Debug commands

-Following debug commands can be used for enabling additional logging which can be viewed in /var/log/syslog and packet logs can be viewed in /var/log/stp_dbg.log (in STP container)
+Following debug commands can be used for enabling additional logging which can be viewed in /var/log/stpd.log
 - debug spanning_tree bpdu [rx/tx]
 - debug spanning_tree event
 - debug spanning_tree vlan <id\>